You are viewing a story from harrypotterfanfiction.com

 “Right now, I’ll be whoever you want me to be, so long as you give me that apple.”

 “Obey?
-Never.”
-She said lightly.
-“But I will give it to you because God gave Eve to Adam as a help mate for him.
-And I should like to help you.”
-She said a bit more serious.
+Never,” she disagreed light-heartedly.
+“But I will give it to you because God gave Eve to Adam as a helpmate for him.
+And I should like to help you, if I can,” Hermione admitted a bit more serious.

-“You’re an angel for thinking of me at all.”
-He said thankfully as she handed it to him.
+“You’re an angel for thinking of me at all,” he commented thankfully as she handed it to him.